 Chase Ultimate Rewards points are one of the most valuable and widely collected points currencies out there.
-Personally I’ve long stated that I value these points at roughly 1.7 cents each, and I’ve received a lot of questions over the years about how I come up with that valuation.
+Personally, I’ve long stated that I value Ultimate Rewards points at roughly 1.7 cents each, and I’ve received a lot of questions over the years about how I come up with that valuation.
 In this post I wanted to take a closer look at how I arrived at that number.

 A while back Travis wrote a series explaining how to value points based on your earning and redemption patterns.
 He’s much more of a scientific thinker than I am, so check out his series: